lsst/verify/doc/metrics.rst

    design_spec.PA2.quantity  # value of distance parameter
    design_spec.PA2.unit  # units of the distance parameter

-See :doc:`measurement-dev` for examples of measurements that retrieve dependencies of metrics and their specification levels.
+See :doc:`measurements` for examples of measurements that retrieve dependencies of metrics and their specification levels.